Loading...

 We bill you directly — the client, not the insurer.
 This is particularly valuable over the New Year period when insurance companies are running reduced staff and claims processing slows significantly.
 You control the process, your contractor begins work immediately, and full claims documentation is assembled for your insurer at their convenience.

-Payment plans are available through Blue Fire Finance to help manage costs while awaiting your insurance outcome.
+Payment plans are available through Equipped Commercial Finance to help manage costs while awaiting your insurance outcome.

 Emergency water damage restoration available on Christmas Day across Australia.